telliott99/MyJava/arraylist.rst

         System.out.print(it.next());
     }

-We can also call the ``sort`` method, which works so long as the objects in the ArrayList have a notion of how to compare one with the other.
+We can also call the ``sort`` method, which works so long as the objects in the ArrayList have a notion of how to compare one to another.

 To extend this example, we add something to the ``Obj`` class definition shown previously